RudolfVonKrugstein/haste-ffi-parser/README.md

 * Converts functions and IO monads to callbacks
 * Define conversion function for types haste handles different than javascipt.
 This also works for type classes.

-To define a conversion function, create a file and write a list of 3-tuples of strings with
+To define a conversion function, create a file and write a list of 4-tuples of strings with

 * The Name of the type
+* The name of the foreign type (the js type)
 * The name function to convert haskell -> javascript
 * The name of the function to convert javascript -> haskell

-The list as to be written as a haskell "[(String,String,String)]".
+The list as to be written as a haskell "[(String,String,String,String)]".
 For example, if you want to convert strings with "fromJS" and "toJS", your conversion file would be:

 ```
-[("String","fromJS","toJS")]
+[("String","JSString","fromJS","toJS")]
 ```

 Now you run